OSGeo/gdal/doc/source/programs/gdaltindex.rst

     specified here, unless :option:`-write_absolute_path` option is also used.

-    Starting with GDAL 3.9, this can also be a directory name. :option:`-recursive` might also be used to recursve down to sub-directories.
+    Starting with GDAL 3.9, this can also be a directory name. :option:`-recursive` can also be used to recurse down to sub-directories.

+    It is also possible to use the generic option ``--optfile filelist.txt`` to specify a list of source files.

 Options specific to use by the GDAL GTI driver